dhikshanya06/queuectl/README.md

 </ul>

 <h3>Stop workers</h3>
-If you started workers in the foreground, press Ctrl+C to request a graceful shutdown.
+<p>If you started workers in the foreground, press Ctrl+C to request a graceful shutdown.<br>
-If you started workers in the background (nohup or systemd), stop them externally.
+If you started workers in the background (nohup or systemd), stop them externally.</p>

 ```bash
 # Foreground stop (same terminal)